rossillingworth/tesb-rt-se/examples/camel/claimcheck/README.txt

 Process a file
 --------------

-Then copy a text file (e.g. the ReadMe.txt) into the in directory and watch the log
+Next, copy a text file (e.g. the ReadMe.txt) into the "in" directory that will be created under the TESB "container" folder after the route is started.
+Then check the log files:

 Each line of the file will be output for each stage in the route.
 It looks like this: route4 INFO  claimed 3 Our business case for the example